dahlia/awesome-sqlalchemy/README.rst

    Flask-SQLAlchemy is an extension for Flask_ that adds support for SQLAlchemy to your application.

-Flask-SuperAdmin_
+Flask-Admin_
    The admin interface framework for Flask_.
-   With scaffolding for SQLAlchemy, MongoEngine and Django.
+   With scaffolding for SQLAlchemy, MongoEngine, pymongo and Peewee.

 zope.sqlalchemy_
    The aim of this package is to unify the plethora of existing packages